oslofjord-twin/OslofjordDB-API/README.md

 To connect you insert:
 - host: "localhost"
 - port: "5432"
-- database: "oslofjord"
+- database: "postgres"

 You will also need to insert username and password when prompted.
-- Username: "admin"
+- Username: "postgres"
 The password is stored in the compose-file.
 If you did not change it, just use the standard password that was already written in the file.

 ![](images/qgis.png)